-Why Is High-Performance Culture So Important?
+Why Is A High-Performance Culture So Important?

-No amount of technical training and benefits can motivate and empower employees like human developmental training.
+No technical training and benefits can motivate and empower employees like human developmental training.
 The distinction is our emphasis on a High-Performance Culture rather than the traditional model that has dominated the business world.

 Consider these facts as researched by The Center For Organizational Design:

 - A Sherwin Williams auto paint plant boasts of 30 percent higher productivity, 45 percent lower costs, and 25 percent fewer employees for equivalent volume over a sister plant.

 - A Digital Enfield plant yields equal volume to sister plants with half the people and half the space, while realizing a 2.5 times higher rate of first-time-perfect modules.

 - A Corning mold machine shop realized 100% improvements in quality and delivery while reducing costs from 15% above to 15% below the competition.

 - Rocky Mountain Labs reduced turnaround time from 28 to 14 days, reduced internal handoffs by 500%, thereby improving productivity by 50% and profits by 25%